The Diary of Anaïs Nin: Incest: From "A Journal of Love" – The Unexpurgated Diary of Anaïs Nin (1932–1934)

 Published in 1993, This is the continuation of the story begun in Henry and June, exposing the shattering psychological drama that drove Nin to seek absolution from her psychoanalysts for the ultimate transgression.
 This portion of Nin's diary, which was cut from the expurgated editions published in her lifetime, records her steamy love affair with Henry Miller in Paris, but here her intense adoration gives way to disillusionment.
 She describes Miller as crude, egotistic, imitative, childishly irresponsible, "a madman."
 Her real focus, however, is her father, Joaquin Nin, a Spanish pianist and aristocratic Don Juan who seduced her after a 20-year absence.
 Her graphic account of their lovemaking and of her incestuous romantic feelings is fairly shocking.
 Nin sought absolution from her psychiatrist and lover, Otto Rank, who advised her to bed her father, then dump him as punishment for abandoning her when she was 10.
 Nin's ornate, hothouse prose is much rawer than the chiseled style of the expurgated diaries.
 She seethes with jealousy at Miller's wife June, swoons over poet and actor Antonin Artaud, neglects her protective husband, Hugh Guiler, and describes her traumatic delivery of a stillborn child.
 Her extraordinary, tangled self-analysis is a disarming record of her emotional and creative growth.

 Fire: From "A Journal of Love" The Unexpurgated Diary of Anaïs Nin, 1934–1937

-The third volume of Nin's provocative and provoking uncensored diaries, published in 1996, finds our madly scribbling femme fatale in New York, where she's gone to get away from her doggedly loyal husband and from adored lover Henry Miller and indulge her fancy for analyst Otto Rank.
-Once again, Nin is blithely honest about her profound dishonesty, admitting that she loves telling "marvelous lies" to the men who desire her.
-She tires of Rank just as Miller and her husband catch up with her, then, suddenly, enters a whole new realm of potent romance with a fiery man of Inca descent, Gonzalo More.
-More, a man of conscience and lyrical intensity, inspires Nin to new poetic and mystical heights.
-These unexpurgated volumes are of particular interest to readers of the original published versions because they fill in so many puzzling omissions, but they are also remarkable for their audacity and prolificity.
-Just one page of Nin's extraordinary diaries contains more sex, melodrama, fantasies, confessions, and observations than most novels, and reflects much about the human psyche we strive to repress.
+Published in 1996, the third volume of Anaïs Nin's unexpurgated diaries covers a period during which she lived in New York and documented her relationships with her husband, Hugh Parker Guiler, writer Henry Miller, psychoanalyst Otto Rank, and Gonzalo More.
+The volume includes accounts of her personal relationships, emotional experiences, and reflections on sexuality, identity, and psychology.
+Compared with the earlier edited editions of her diaries, the unexpurgated version restores material that had previously been omitted, providing a more complete account of the period.